-The wood that is toxic to burn is the Oleander, Mexican elder, poisonous wood, green wood, driftwood, furniture wood, softwood, non-local wood, large pieces of wood, Christmas trees, pressure-treated wood, and wood pallets.
-Wood that has been coated with chemicals and preservatives is extremely toxic once burned the chemicals will be released in the surrounding air and if you inhale them you can get some serious health complications.
+The wood that is toxic to burn is Oleander, followed by Mexican elder, poisonous wood, green wood, driftwood, furniture wood, softwood, non-local wood, large pieces of wood, Christmas trees, pressure-treated wood, and wood pallets.
+Wood that has been coated with chemicals and preservatives is extremely toxic once burned the chemicals will be released into the surrounding air and if you inhale them you can get some serious health complications.

 If you want to live off the grid then you will need a backup generator, as it can be a lifesaver one day, my personal recommendation is to use one that has at least 3000 running watts, has dual-fuel capability, can be easily transported, and most importantly it has a good price to power ratio Click here to check it out on Amazon.com

 Some types of wood also have a fairly unpleasant smell if you are burning them, although most wood types do have a specific smell like Elm and Walnut.
-People with underlying health conditions can have a severe reaction if you are burning wood that is considered unsafe and toxic.
-No matter if you are burning the wood in a fire pit or in a wood stove, the dangerous chemicals and spores will still be released in the surrounding air.
+People with underlying health conditions can have a severe reaction if they are burning wood that is considered unsafe and toxic.
+No matter, if you are burning the wood in a fire pit or in a wood stove, the dangerous chemicals and spores, will still be released in the surrounding air.